erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 I am a researcher at Inria, Brittany, France ([ARTISHAU team](https://team.inria.fr/artishau/)).
 I am leading the scientific council of the [Société Informatique de France](https://www.societe-informatique-de-france.fr/), and I am the president of an association promoting free software for mail/hosting in Brittany.

-My current research is about **auditing** and **evaluating** [black-box algorithms and AIs](https://hal.inria.fr/hal-03940259v1/document) (or [links to papers](https://github.com/erwanlemerrer/blackbox-algorithms)) in the context of decision-making methods (algorithms, neural-network models, LLMs, etc).
-In other words, I am interested in auditability, that is: **what can or cannot be audited/evaluated, and how**.
+My current research is about **auditing** and **evaluating** [black-box algorithms, models and AIs](https://hal.inria.fr/hal-03940259v1/document) when they are placed in decision-making contexts.
+In other words, I am interested in auditability, that is: **what can or cannot be audited and how**, when the auditor does not have access to the AI internals.

 ### Recent News
 * **CACM opinion** accepted "Fade to grey: from black-box to AI-antagonistic audits", to appear Aug.
 2026.
 [Draft](https://github.com/erwanlemerrer/erwanlemerrer.github.io/blob/master/files/fade_to_grey-1.pdf).